MicrosoftDocs/customer-voice/fp-docs/get-started.md

 3. Enter your email address and follow the wizard to complete the sign-up process.

     > [!NOTE]
-    > A Microsoft account is required for trying the Forms Pro preview.
+    > - A Microsoft account is required for trying the Forms Pro preview.
+    > - If you get an error while signing up for Forms Pro preview, contact your administrator to enable the Azure Active Directory self-service signup.
+Fpr more information on self-service signup, see [What is self-service signup for Azure Active Directory?](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-self-service-signup).

 ## Provide feedback on Forms Pro